Payment is not accepted on campus. The following payment methods are available to all students:

 35,000 Aeroplan® Miles can be converted into $250.

 62,500 TD Travel Rewards points can be converted into $250.

 35,000 CIBC Aventura® points can be converted into $250.

 Students can also convert the loyalty points of family members and friends to help pay for their tuition.

-For more information and to set up an account, please visit: http://www.higheredpoints.com/
+For more information and to set up an account, visit http://www.higheredpoints.com/

-The University’s preferred method for the receipt of fee payment from outside of the country is GlobalPay for Students.
+Our preferred method for international payment is GlobalPay for Students.
 Carleton University has partnered with Western Union Business solutions to provide a fast, easy and affordable way to pay tuition and other fee costs in a student’s local currency.
-The Western Union GlobalPay for Students platform allows you to pay locally from your home bank, saving money on exchange rates and banking fees and also ensuring the full value of your payment reaches Carleton University.
+This platform allows you to pay locally from your home bank, saving money on exchange rates and banking fees, ensuring the full value of your payment reaches Carleton University.

 GlobalPay for Students also offers convenient payment options for those paying from China and India.

 Note: This is not a payment through Western Union Agent locations (except in the case of some payments from India).
 You will simply be paying a Western Union Bank Account and then Western Union transfers the funds to Carleton University in Canadian dollars.

 Login to Carleton Central and navigate to Registration, then Student Accounts and click on the International Currency Transfer link to be redirected to the GlobalPay for Students pay to set up your payment.